 The monthly Journal of the American Academy of Child and Adolescent Psychiatry (JAACAP) is AACAP’s flagship journal and the leading journal focusing exclusively on today's psychiatric research and treatment of the child and adolescent.
 Published twelve times per year, each issue is committed to its mission of advancing the science of pediatric mental health and promoting the care of youth and their families.
-JAACAP is the #1 journal in pediatrics, as reported in the 2012 Journal Citation Reports published by Thomson Reuters.
+JAACAP is the #2 journal in pediatrics, as reported in the 2016 Journal Citation Reports published by Clarivate Analytics.

 Excerpts from JAACAP’s Conflict of Interest Policy for JAACAP Editorial Board Members (available below):

 In order to preserve the integrity of the publication and maintain the confidence of its readers and the public, JAACAP strives to avoid any real or apparent conflict of interest in the reviewing and editing of manuscripts.
 With this same intention, disclosure of potential conflict of interest as pertains to authors’ affiliations and financial support of projects and research upon which manuscripts are based is required.
 Every effort will be made to avoid conflicts of interest in the review and editorial process, taking into consideration that the field of child and adolescent psychiatry is relatively small, and that many of the professionals working within the field are familiar with each other as well as with each other’s work.

 To access the JAACAP section on the AACAP website, please click here.

 Per AACAP policy, the JAACAP editor-in-chief must be free of pharmaceutical industry ties during his or her tenure.
 All members of the JAACAP editorial board must disclose any real or potential conflicts of interest and the full disclosure of the board will be published annually in the December issue of JAACAP.